 - Collected bird picture album

-GEEB is excited to announce that we will be continuing the Bird Strike Survey on campus this Fall 2021 as a part of our Service and Sustainability Initiative!
+GEEB is excited to announce that we will be continuing the Bird Strike Survey on campus this Spring 2022 as a part of our Service and Sustainability Initiative!

 In 2019, GEEB launched the Bird Strike Survey, to assess which buildings on campus had the most window collisions by migrating birds in an effort to identify problem buildings, gather data for a grant proposal to the UIUC Student Sustainability Committee, and obtain funds to apply decals to dangerous windows on campus to prevent further avian collisions.
 The Fall 2019 survey went fantastic!
 The subsequent data was used in a grant proposal which was successfully selected for funding!